Oelnbod/notes/new-laptop-to-gnu-linux.md

 ## OS
 - Mint looks a bit to ald and non-windows.
 Tested on VM.
 - Solus is a good option, but may need a little configuring.
 Tested on vm.
-- Zorin is an option, but have been unable to install it as it freezes on boot with virtualbox, possibly because it is expecting a ssd drive.
+- Zorin is an option, but have been unable to install it as it freezes on boot withvirtualboxx over x11, so probably the x11.